Gas vs Electric Weed Eaters: Which is ACTUALLY Better?

 Lastly, RPMs are also a good indicator of how much power is being delivered.
 At 6,200 RPMs, this is up there as one of the most efficient weed eaters, providing a ton of spinning force which will help rip through grass with ease.

-Comfort and usability on the Milwaukee M18 Weed Eater
+Comfort and usability

 The next most important thing to assess after power is how comfortable the M18 weed eater is to use.
 Frankly, there is nothing particularly special about the Milwaukee M18’s design to imply that it is more or less comfortable than other weed eaters.